mootools/mootools-more/README.md

   * New /Tests implementation; see the [mootools-test-runner](http://github.com/anutron/mootools-test-runner) if you'd like to use them.
   * New YAML package and dependency declarations
   * Depender.js is no more; [use the server app](http://github.com/anutron/mootools-depender).
-  * Log.js is no more; [you can download it from source via github](http://github.com/mootools/mootools-more/blob/1.2.4.4/Source/Core/Log.js)
 * Drag
   * Drag now supports non-pixel values for position
 * Element.position